Fahim-Hossain-Data/PowerBi_Data-Professional-Survey-Snapshot-Key-Demographics-Salary-Trends-and-Workplace-Insights/README.md

 ---

-## 📝 Key Findings: Q&A Summary
+## 📝 Key Findings

-Here are the main insights derived from the 630 survey respondents.
+Here are the main insights derived from the survey:

 🟩 Survey respondents:  A total of 630 data professionals from various countries participated in this survey.